PudgyDragon/Security_Analytics/SSA_Proxmox.md

 This will add the installation media as a drive to your newly created VM.
 In the Options tab on Proxmox, set the boot option as the `/dev/sda` (or whatever your drive is that has SSA installed).
 When the installation is complete, head to the next step.

 ## Login Issues
 For some reason, I wasn't able to login as the default user with the default credentials and kept getting "Authentication Error" even though they were typed correctly.
 So, to overcome this I had to do some fun stuff with a vulnerability that it appears SSA has.
 Restart the VM, and watch the screen until it gets to the grub menu where you will need to press `e`.
 Scroll down the screen until you see the line that has `ro` in it, and replace the line from `ro` to `rw init=/bin/bash`.
-Then run the command on the screen that allows you to boot the machine (I'll have to look this up because I forget off the top of my head).
+Then run the command on the screen that allows you to boot the machine (it should be `Ctrl-x`).
 This will take you straight to a bash terminal as `root`, where you can then run the following:
 ```
 mount -n -remount,rw /
 passswd root